 Iron is an important nutrient for red blood cell health.
 It is a component of hemoglobin which helps to carry oxygen throughout the body.
 The best food sources of iron, namely red meat and other meat or poultry products, are often unaccessable to vegetarians.
 Additionally, menstruating females lose blood, and therefore iron, on a monthly basis.
 Though some popular foods and beverages are fortified with iron, this is rarely enough to satisfy the recommended daily requirements, especially for women or vegetarians.
 Our Chelated Iron supplies 161% of the Recommended Daily Intake (RDI) of iron when taken as directed.

 Zinc is an essential mineral for many areas of general health.
-Found in cells throughout the body, it supports the immune system's ability to fight off invading bacteria and viruses.
-Zinc is involved in making proteins and DNA in the body, and is key in wound healing and our sense of taste and smell.
-Vegetarians and vegans are especially at risk for inadequate zinc consumption, since the best foods sources of zinc include oysters, red meat, poultry, and seafood and certain compounds in plant foods prevent proper zinc absorption.
+Found in cells throughout the body, it supports a healthy immune system.
+Zinc is involved in making proteins and DNA in the body, and is key in healing and our sense of taste and smell.
+Vegetarians and vegans are especially at risk for inadequate zinc consumption, since the best foods sources of zinc include oysters, red meat, poultry, and seafood.
+Also certain compounds in plant foods inhibit proper zinc absorption.
 According to the National Institutes of Health, "vegetarians might need to eat as much as 50% more zinc than the recommended amounts."
-Other groups at risk for deficiency include those with malabsorption...Full Details
+Other groups at risk for deficiency include those with malabsorption conditions, infants that are exclusively breast fed and heavy alcohol users.

 Magnesium is the second most abundant element inside human cells, and the fourth most abundant positively charged ion in the human body.Within the body’s cells, it serves literally hundreds of functions.
 Magnesium ions regulate over 300 biochemical reactions in the body through their role as enzyme co-factors.
 They also play a vital role in the reactions that generate and use ATP, the fundamental unit of energy within the body’s cells.
 As one of the most common co-factors in the body, magnesium’s presence is crucial to glucose and fat breakdown; production of proteins, enzymes, and antioxidants such as glutathione; creation of DNA and RNA; and regulation of cholesterol production.
 Magnesium also plays a...Full Details